bcn-medtech/rocket_viewer/README.md

 # Rocket Viewer

-The Rocket Viewer is a simple and generic viewer that allows you to visualize diferent kind of resources such as medical images, biological images and documents.
+This Viewer is a simple and generic viewer that allows you to visualize diferent kind of resources such as medical images, biological images, 3D surfaces, electronical signals and documents.

-Rocket viewer can visualize data from the web just typing a URL or can load information from the local file system just drag and dropping a file from the localhost.
+**Rocket viewer** can visualize data from the web or can load information from the local file system just drag and dropping a file to the browser.

+**Rocket viewer** is **© Universitat Pompeu Fabra 2017**.
+Original Developers: *Carlos Yagüe Méndez, María del Pilar García, Daniele Pezzatini.*
+Contributors: *Sergio Sánchez Martínez, Oscar Cámara, Bart Bijnents.*

 ### Compatible formats